MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ### Design considerations

-Mission-critical design methodology requires multi-region deployment.
+The mission-critical design methodology necessitates a multi-region deployment.
 This model ensures regional fault tolerance, so that application availability remains even when an entire region goes down.
 When designing a multi-region application, consider different deployment strategies, such as active-active and active-passive, alongside application requirements, because there are significant trade-offs between each approach.
 For mission-critical workloads, active-active model is highly recommended.

 Not every workload supports or requires multiple regions running simultaneously.
 Precise application requirements should be weighed against these trade-offs to inform an optimal design decision.
 For certain application scenarios with lower reliability targets, active-passive or sharding, can be suitable alternatives.